It is hard to know where to start; my heart is so heavy…

 The pedicatric neurosurgeon was out of town…again.
-Finally an adult neurosurgeon came to examine her, and it took him about 5 seconds to see that there was a problem with her shunt.
+Finally an adult neurosurgeon came to examine her, and it took him about 5 seconds to see that there was a problem with the shunt in her brain.
 It wasn’t working.
 By this time, Ellianna was dfficult to awaken.
 She was just sleeping in my arms.
-The surgeon told us he would have to do the surgery to fix her shunt, but they needed to stablize her first.
+The surgeon told us he would have to do surgery to fix her shunt, but they needed to stablize her first.

-Mark came with the girls to see her before surgery.
+Mark came with her sisters to see her before surgery.
 We both almost came unglued when they came in and said they had to poke her AGAIN for more blood because they must have mixed up her blood with someone else’s.
 “That couldn’t have been hers,” the doctor said, “she’s not that sick.”
 Big surprise when the next set of blood tests came back with the same terrifying results.
 Nurses were scrambling to start another blood transfusion before they started the surgery.
 Our girl was very sick.

-Since Jacob was at camp, it was Mark, Baylie, Bella, and I that walked Ellianna down to surgery.
+Since our oldest son Jacob was away at camp, it was Mark, Baylie, Bella, and I that walked Ellianna down to surgery.
 I remember this looooong tiled hallway…the four of us holding hands as we walked…and I looked back and thought, “I bet this whole hallway could be filled with all the people praying for us right now.”

 Mark sat with the girls while I walked Ellianna back to surgery.
 In the holding area she was crying and I couldn’t hold her.
 She was posturing with her arms and legs and my medical background screamed the knowledge of what that meant.
-I needed to be hysterical, but as the first tear fell, the nurse who was waiting with us grabbed my shoulders.
+I wanted to be hysterical, but as the first tear fell, the nurse who was waiting with us grabbed my shoulders.
 “No,” he said, “She needs you.
 You’re stronger than that.
 You’ve got this.”
 And then they took her.
 The tall metal bars of her crib and all the pumps and equipment surrounding my sweet little symbol of grace.

 She looked better.
 The shunt had been fixed, she was pink again from the blood she had received, and her vital signs were more stable.
 The surgeon said the fluid in her brain had looked cloudy so it was sent off to be tested.

 The worst was still ahead.
-Within the hour the results came back saying she had the most serious kind of infection and she was to be taken back to the operating room to remove both of her shunts and put in an external drain to wait for the infection to clear.
+Within the hour the results came back saying she had the most serious kind of infection, and she was to be taken back to the operating room to remove both of her shunts and put in an external drain to wait for the infection to clear.
 Mark was already tucking the girls in at home and was hardly able to move because of his recent back injury.
 He had to stay at home and wait for any updates.
 A couple good friends came by and stayed up through the night with me.

 Back from surgery the second time, Ellianna was kept sedated.

 Early the next morning I could tell the doctors were concerned about something.
-I don’t think the neurosurgeon even looked at me when he said “This is serious, and it may be that she won’t survive, ” I was stunned and Mark made arrangements to hurry back to the hospital.
+I don’t think the neurosurgeon even looked at me when he said “This is serious, and it may be that she won’t survive.”
+I was stunned, and Mark made arrangements to hurry back to the hospital.

-We stood with great friends as they told us that her CT scan showed 50-60% of her brain had already been destroyed.
-We were just in disbelief.
+We stood with close friends as they told us that her CT scan showed 50-60% of her brain had already been destroyed.
+We were shattered, broken, gutted.
 I cried with her physical therapist who came by to see her.
 I told her about what I thought God had asked of me.
 I told her I felt like as soon as I said “yes” to God, she would be gone, and I was not going to do it.

 After a few minutes, her heart beat came back and she stabilized.
 We sat in shock and disbelief.
 Then it happened again.
 More CPR, more helpless watching and crying, and then her heartbeat was back again.
 At this point the doctor told us—even if they kept bringing her back, there was really no chance of neurological function.
-We had to decide what to do next.
-No parent should ever have to make that decision.
 Through our tears we knew we just wanted her to go in peace in our arms, without anymore trauma to her tiny body.
 They took everything off except the breathing tube, wrapped her in a blanket, and placed her in our arms.